 Underride accidents occur when a smaller vehicle becomes lodged under the rear or side of a large truck.
 These accidents usually happen due to the difference in height between the two vehicles and can result in catastrophic consequences.
 Most commonly, underride accidents happen when a truck stops or slows down suddenly and the motorist behind the truck doesn’t have the time or space to avoid the collision.

 Override accidents are the opposite of underride accidents, where a large truck drives over the top of a smaller vehicle.
 This can happen in various scenarios, such as when a truck driver doesn’t see a small car in the lane next to them, or when the car stops suddenly in front of the truck.
+Our car accident lawyers have seen many cases like this.
 Just like underride accidents, override accidents often result in severe damages and tragic consequences.

 Jackknife accidents happen when a truck’s cab and trailer fold at the articulation point, creating an acute angle that resembles a folding pocket knife.
 These accidents are often caused by sudden braking, improper loading, or hazardous road conditions, such as ice or spilled oil.